SaraEmad211/product-management-system/security-testing/xss/report.md

 ```

 3. Click **Create**
-4. The payload is stored in `localStorage`
+4. The payload is stored in the backend product storage (`products.json`)
 5. The payload executes automatically when the product list is rendered.
 If the "count" field is greater than 1, multiple entries are created, causing the payload to execute multiple times (once per entry).
 ---